 We gave sufficient and necessary conditions for a unit cost graph to be 100% protectable with rLFA against both link and node failures.
 Then, we studied general lower and upper bounds for rLFA coverage.
-For upper bounds, we showed that in both link- and node-proteting cases, full rLFA coverage can be attained.
-For lower bounds, in the case of link protection, we found that for 2-node-connected graphs on 2k nodes the value $\frac{k-1}{2k-1}$ is realizable by grids and complete bipartite graphs and we confirmed computationally that this is a valid lower bound as long as the number of nodes n is smaller than 10.
-We also found that for 2-edge-connected graphs, this "conjectured" lower bound is $\frac{1}{3}$.
+For upper bounds, we showed that in both link- and nodeproteting cases, full rLFA coverage can be attained.
+For lower bounds, in the case of link protection, we found that for 2-node-connected graphs on 2k nodes the value $\frac{k-1}{2k-1}$ is realizable by grids and complete bipartite graphs and we confirmed computationally that nodes n is smaller than 10.
+We also found that for 2edge-connected graphs, this "conjectured" lower bound is $\frac{1}{3}$.
 We also found that for node failures rLFA coverage can, somewhat unexpectedly, straight out drop to zero in certain cases.

-We defined the rLFA graph extension problem as the task to augment an unweighted graph with the fewest new links to obtain 100 % failure case coverage.
+We defined the rLFA graph extension problem as the task to augment an unweighted graph with the fewest new links to obtain 100% failure case coverage.
 Along a simple greedy algorithm we also developed a family of simulated annealing based heuristics to solve this problem approximately.
-We found that, as it was in the case for pure LFA [41], the greedy method is the most plausible algorithm.
-It turned out that, even in very big real-world ISP topologies, adding only 2-3 new links is enough to attain 100 % failure coverage against link failures, whilst the number of new links needed for full protection against node failures is only slightly more, 3-4.
+We found that, as it was in the case for pure LFA [32], the greedy method is the most plausible algorithm.
+It turns out that, even in very big real-world ISP topologies, adding only 2-3 new links is enough to attain 100% failure coverage against link failures, whilst the number of new links needed for full protection against node failures is only slightly more, 3 - 4.